ncats/translator-modules/README.md

 Some IDE's (e.g. PyCharm) may also have provisions for directly creating such a **virtualenv**.
 This should work fine.

-## Installation of Dependencies and Make Modules Visible as Command Line Programs
+## Installation of Dependencies and Making Modules Visible as Command Line Programs

 Make sure that your pip version is 3.7 compliant.
 Then, run the following command within the `translator_modules` directory: